Nearly everyone needs a general-purpose zoom lens — also referred to as a standard/normal zoom lens or a walk-around lens.

 Because this lens will probably be your most-used, because this lens will capture what is most important to you, and because the quality of the lens makes a huge difference in your photographs, I highly recommend buying the highest quality standard zoom lens you can afford.

 A critical factor in lens selection is the focal length range, and I consider the heart of the general-purpose focal length range to the angles of view provided by the approximately 28-70mm focal length range on a full-frame camera or 18-45mm for an APS-C format mirrorless camera with the 1.6x FOVCF involved.
 Since these two focal length ranges are quite different, and because some APS-C lenses are not compatible with full-frame format cameras, the recommendations are separated below.
-Read on for the APS-C recommendations or go directly to the Canon full-frame general-purpose mirrorless lens recommendations.
+Read on for the Canon full-frame general-purpose mirrorless lens recommendations or jump ahead for the APS-C recommendations.

 Here is the 24-105mm focal length range illustrated by a full-frame camera: